 This bulbous iron weights with a handle are fantastic.
 Most exercises utilizing kettle bells require the use of multiple major muscles in an integrated way, as well as the core.
 You can get muscular and strong fast.

-In his best-selling book, The Four Hour Body, Tim Ferris presents a case studies of himself and a few women who lost fat and gained lean muscle by using two to three kettle bell exercises 15 minutes or so per session, twice a week.
+In his best-selling book, The 4-Hour Body: An Uncommon Guide to Rapid Fat-Loss, Incredible Sex, and Becoming Superhuman, Tim Ferriss presents a case studies of himself and a few women who lost fat and gained lean muscle by using two to three kettle bell exercises 15 minutes or so per session, twice a week.
 That’s effective training!
-(Link to The Four Hour Body is at the end of this post.)

 Here’s how Reynolds really must have worked out: